HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 ### Web Push notifications

 Marketeers love push notifications but as per author's experience that awareness among marketeers about web push notifications is still very low in spite of <a href="https://developers.google.com/web/updates/2015/03/push-notifications-on-the-open-web">Push API</a> being introduced in 2015 for the first time in Chrome.
 We tried to look at adoption of web push notifications (which are possible using technologies like service workers) on ecommerce sites.
 As part of CRUX notifications permission data, we have access to metrics like push acceptance rates, push prompts dismissal rates.
-Please refer this <a href="https://developers.google.com/web/updates/2020/02/notification-permission-data-in-crux">article</a> for more details on how this data is captured and what metics are available.
+Please refer this <a href="https://developers.google.com/web/updates/2020/02/notification-permission-data-in-crux">article</a> for more details on how this data is captured and what metrics are available.

 In our analysis, we found that only 0.68% of desktop ecommerce sites and 0.69% of mobile ecommerce sites use web push notifications.
 When it comes to push notifications, it's important that customers find push notifications useful.
-Key to this is to request permission at right time in customer jourey and not to bomboard users with irrelvant notifications.
+Key to this is to request permission at right time in customer journey and not to bombard users with irrelevant notifications.
 To address the customer fatigue with push notifications, Chrome will automatically enroll sites with very low acceptance rates into <a href="https://blog.chromium.org/2020/05/protecting-chrome-users-from-abusive.html">quieter notifications UI</a> (though exact threshold is not yet defined).
 Standard UI will be restored for the site when acceptance rates improve within the control group.

-In this <a href="https://www.youtube.com/watch?v=J_t8c9HOjBc">video</a>, PJ Mclachlan (Product Manager, Google) talks about aiming for at least 50% acceptance rates to be in safe territory to avoid falling into quieter notifications UI and aiming for 80% and above acceptance rate.The median notifications acceptance rates for an ecommerce website is 13.6% on mobile and 13.2% on desktop.
+In this <a href="https://www.youtube.com/watch?v=J_t8c9HOjBc">video</a>, PJ Mclachlan (Product Manager, Google) talks about aiming for at least 50% acceptance rates to be in safe territory to avoid falling into quieter notifications UI and aiming for 80% and above acceptance rate.
+The median notifications acceptance rates for an ecommerce website is 13.6% on mobile and 13.2% on desktop.
 At median level, these acceptance rates have a lot to be desired.
 Even at 90th percentile level, numbers don't look very good (36.9% for mobile and 36.8% for desktop).
-Ecommerce sites can refer at this <a href="https://youtu.be/riKmez3sHaM">talk</a> for recommeneded patterns to make sure push acceptance rates remain healthy and they are not getting caught off guard by upcoming abusive notifications changes.
+Ecommerce sites can refer at this <a href="https://youtu.be/riKmez3sHaM">talk</a> for recommended patterns to make sure push acceptance rates remain healthy and they are not getting caught off guard by upcoming abusive notifications changes.

 ## Future analysis opportunities